 \textbf{Pretraining on small patches.} We also evaluate our model on smaller patches with 8$\times$8 pixels instead of the usual 16$\times$16 pixels.
 We employ ViT B/8 \cite{vit} as a backbone in Table \ref{imagenet_results}.
-We pretrain LoMaR with 7$\times$7 windows (4 views per image) on 224$\times$224 images for 400 epochs.
-It is worth noting that this incurs the same amount of computation time (about 66 hours) as 16$\times$16 patches.
-The model accuracy after finetuning increases from 83.6\% to 84.3\% compared to 16$\times$16 patches.
+We pre-train LoMaR with 7$\times$7 windows (4 views per image) on 224$\times$224 images for 400 epochs.
+It is worth noting that this incurs the same computation time (about 66 hours) as 16$\times$16 patches.
+The model accuracy after finetuning reaches to 84.3\% top-1 accuracy.
 However, similar experiments are costly for MAE and BEiT, as smaller patches substantially increase the number of patches for operation and lead to the high cost of self-attention.
-In our experiments, the pretraining of MAE with their official code under 8$\times$8 patches crashes due to numerical issues.
+In our experiments, the pretraining of MAE with their official code under smaller patches crashes due to numerical issues.